shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 ## Documenting Components<a name="Documenting Components"></a>
 Due to the ever-growing and continuously-changing nature of the cs-ui-components library, it is necessary	to document all components methodically and uniformly.
 Each component or component family (such as `CSTab` and `CSTabGroup`, which are closely related) should have its own dedicated page for various previews, examples, use cases and code snippets.
 In code, this is referred to as a preview component or a preview file, following the `CSNamePreview` naming convention.

-All relevant documentation is placed inside the `getDoc` method of the preview component, which returns an object of type `PreviewProps`.
+All relevant documentation is placed inside the `getDoc` method of the preview component, which returns an object of type `PreviewExamples`.
 All relevant types can be found in the `types.ts` file.

 This is an example of all possible first-level attributes of the documentation object.